 As at 31 December 2024 and 2023 the National Bank does not have loans issued to banks and international organisations whose balances exceeded 10% of total equity.

 Movement in the allowance for expected credit losses is disclosed in Notes 24, 29.

-NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED) (In thousands of soms)
+NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED)

 10 Investment securities at fair value through other comprehensive income